 A good Public Relations professional acknowledges and understands the role Social Media has in modern consumer culture.
 A great Public Relations professional utilises this to enhance their business or company’s brand and connect with their target audience on an emotional level.
 Social Media makes Public Relations more approachable, and emphasises a warm and inviting space to engage with people regardless of a business or company’s serious nature.

-How to Use Social Media for PR
+A Guide to Use Social Media for PR

 Sproutsocial found that people are 57.5% more likely to buy from a brand they follow on Social Media, so its significance cannot be understated.